|Artillery preserved in Canada, 11: Yukon Territory, 12: Northwest Territories & 13: Nunavut

 Artillery preserved in Canada:

-German First World War 10.5-cm leichtes Feldhaubitze 16 (10.5-cm leFH 16), possibly (Serial Nr.
+German First World War 10.5-cm leichtes Feldhaubitze 16 (10.5-cm leFH 16), (Serial Nr.
 6562), no data.
 The gun is apparently equipped with the shield from an sFH13.
 This weapon was likely captured ca 1918 by a Battalion of an Infantry Brigade in a Canadian Division with the Canadian Expeditionary Force (CEF), in France.
-The gun is on the right side of the memorial facing the cenotaph at Victory Gardens.
+The gun is No. 2 of 2 Guns in front of the cenotaph at Victory Gardens.

 German First World War 7.92-mm Maxim Spandau MG 08/15 Machinegun, (Serial Nr.
 4218), 1917.
 This weapon was captured by the 31st Battalion (Alberta), 6th Infantry Brigade, 2nd Canadian Division, Canadian Expeditionary Force (CEF) in France.
 The MG 08/15 machine gun was originally allocated to Dawson City, Yukon.
 Oshawa, Ontario also claims to have one with this serial number.